 A lightning-fast junior flyweight who shattered pay barriers, becoming the first in his division to earn a million-dollar purse.

-Michael Carbajal rewrote the economics and expectations for boxing's smallest weight classes.
-Hailing from Phoenix, Arizona, he was a pure product of a boxing family, trained by his brother.
-Nicknamed 'Little Hands of Stone' for his concussive punching power that belied his 108-pound frame, Carbajal was a technically brilliant pressure fighter with a devastating left hook.
-His career was defined by a fierce rivalry with fellow champion Humberto González, a trilogy of fights that electrified the sport.
-Their second bout, in 1993, was a landmark: Carbajal lost a brutal war but his $1 million paycheck announced that junior flyweights could be major attractions.
-He avenged that loss twice, cementing his status.
-More than just a champion, Carbajal was a trailblazer who forced the boxing world to pay attention—and pay handsomely—to athletes who had long been overlooked, proving that excitement and star power were not dictated by size alone.
+Michael Carbajal won world titles in the junior flyweight division and earned a $1 million purse for his 1993 bout against Humberto González, reshaping the economics of boxing's smallest weight classes.
+Born in Phoenix, Arizona, in 1967, he was trained by his brother.
+Nicknamed 'Little Hands of Stone' for his concussive punching power at 108 pounds, he was a technically brilliant pressure fighter with a devastating left hook.
+His rivalry with González produced a trilogy of electrifying fights.
+Carbajal lost their second bout but avenged that loss twice.
+He forced the boxing world to pay attention—and pay handsomely—to athletes who had long been overlooked.

 1965–1980